kexinxiang/Global-Flight-Price-Prediction/Data-Management/airport-info-scraping/README.md

 # Airport Information Scraping

-This repository contains Python scripts for scraping various types of airport information from different sources and updating a MySQL database with the gathered data.
+This folder contains Python scripts for scraping various types of airport information from different sources and updating a MySQL database with the gathered data.
 The information scraped includes runway counts, open date, and additional details like passenger numbers and aircraft movements.

 ## Folders and Scripts